law-plenary-power | How long does the trial court retain plenary jurisdiction, when does plenary power expire?

 Atmos's motion for frivolous pleadings, both signed on September 25, 2006, disposed of all claims and parties.

-for new trial or motion to correct, modify, or reform the judgment, which would have extended the trial
+motion for new trial or motion to correct, modify, or reform the judgment, which would have extended

-court's plenary power until thirty days after such a motion was overruled by written order or by law.
-Blackburne
+the trial court's plenary power until thirty days after such a motion was overruled by written order or by law.

-filed a motion to reconsider the September 25, 2006 sanctions order on October 13, 2006.
-The motion states in
+Blackburne filed a motion to reconsider the September 25, 2006 sanctions order on October 13, 2006.
+The

 [Blackburne and DGM] request that the Court [] reconsider the September 25, 2006 Order Granting Atmos